janobourian/nginx-learning-path/docs/uv/quickstart.md

 ## Alternative commands

-Sometis the next commands are not necessary but, is still necessary to meet them.
+The next commands are not necessary but, is still necessary to meet them.

 ```sh
 uv add 'requests==2.31.0'